 Focus on written communication in Spanish to achieve proficiency in the use of language appropriate to its sociocultural context.
-The adaptation of textual organization, structure, content and nuance for different audiences (three levels - 7, 8, 9).
+The adaptation of textual organization, structure, content, and nuance for different audiences (three levels: 7, 8, 9).
+Offered fall and spring.